Mahdiarjmandi007/noteb_databases_may2025/README.md

 This SQLite database is ready to use for analysis, research, or personal projects.
 You can easily query, extend, and integrate it into your applications.
+Special thanks to [@starchaserltd](https://github.com/starchaserltd) for the original dataset.